HaukeBartsch/heat/readme.md

-   --simulate, -s [--simulate option --simulate option]	Segments for which the heat equation will be solved --stepsize "0.12"					Simulation step size, should be small enough to not get Inf values --iterations "100"					Number of iterations performed --distancefield "3"					Create a distance field with N separations for the simulated segments --showAllTemps					Show all voxel temperatures, not just the simulated subset
+   --simulate, -s [--simulate option --simulate option]	Segments for which the heat equation will be solved --stepsize "0.12"					Simulation step size, should be small enough to not get Inf values --iterations "100"					Number of iterations performed --label "3"						Create a distance field with N separations for the simulated segments --showAllTemps					Show all voxel temperatures, not just the simulated subset
 ```